brandondombrowsky/BastCastle/README.md

 5. Type 'kasa' into the search bar and select TP-Link Kasa Smart.
 6. Paste `<device id>` of your smart plug and click submit.
 7. Repeat 4-6 times for each additional plug.

+#### ZemiSmart Curtains
+1. Log into Tuya IoT platform account.
+Select "Cloud" from left toolbar and click "Create Cloud Project" on the following screen.
+2. Fil in the Create Cloud Project form as follows:
+    `Project Name: Home Assistant`
+    `Description: optional`
+    `Industry: Smart Home`
+    `Development Method: Smart Home`
+    `Data Center: Western America Data Center`
+3. Click "Create" button.
+Skip the configuration wizard and click Authorize.
+4. Record `<Access ID>`, `<Access Secret>`, and `<Project Code>`
+5. Navigate to the "Devices" tab.
+Select "Link Tuya App Account" and click "Add App Account."
+A barcode should appear.
+6. Open the Tuya App on your mobile device.
+Click the "Me" tab on the bottom navigation bar and the barcode scan button on the resulting page
+7. Scan the barcode from step 5.
+A dialoue box will replace the barcode.
+Set "Device Linking Method" to Automatic Linking and "Device Permission"  to Read, write, and Manage.
+Press "OK"
+8. Wait a moment.
+When the product name appears listed under devices, you will now the process has been successful.
+9. Navigate to Home Assistant dashboard at `<HA IP>`:8123.
+10. Login using `<HA user>` & `<HA password>`.
+11. In the dashboard click Settings -> Devices and Integrations.
+12. Click "Add Integration."
+13. Type 'tuya' into the search bar and select Tuya.
+14. Paste `<Access ID>` and `<Access Secret>` of your curtains as well as your Tuya Mobile App login credentials.
+Click submit.
+Be patient, registration may take up to a minute.
+15. Select the proper area for your curtains.

 ### Google Integration
 Home Assistant is compatible with Google Home/Assistant.
 This can be configured both ways: HA can be integrated into GH/A so that HA scripts can be run from GH/A and HA can send command requests to GH/A. Take a look at how this process works [here](https://github.com/brandondombrowsky/BastCastle/wiki/Google-Integration).